rudfoss/practical-react-with-typescript/README.md

 ## Setting up your development environment

+> [!NOTE]
+> We will do these steps at the start of the course.
+If you have finished the [Prerequisites](#prerequisites) section you are ready to begin 🚀.

 Once you have installed all prerequisites you can clone the repository to your machine using git:

 ```bash